 Rapid progression of fibrosis has been noted in individuals with HCV-HIV co-infection.
-Persistent elevation of liver enzymes, especially AST, has been found to be a useful marker to predict the progression of fibrosis in these individuals[25].
-Therefore, all individuals with HCV infection should be evaluated for HIV infection, prior to deciding on the choice of therapy[11-13].
-The plausibility of drug-drug interactions between DAAs and ART should be carefully considered in HCV-HIV-co-infected patients, and the choice and dose of DAAs should be optimized accordingly[11,12].
+Persistent elevation of liver enzymes, especially aspartate aminotransferase, has been found to be a useful marker to predict the progression of fibrosis in these individuals[25].
+Therefore, all individuals with HCV infection should be evaluated for HIV infection prior to deciding on the choice of therapy[11-13].
+The plausibility of drug-drug interactions between DAAs and anti-retroviral therapy should be carefully considered in HCV-HIV-co-infected patients, and the choice and dose of DAAs should be optimized accordingly[11,12].

 Several extrahepatic manifestations may occur in patients with HCV infection.
 Hence, these individuals should be assessed for plausible comorbidities, such as renal impairment, diabetes mellitus, autoimmunity, and cardiac diseases[12].
 Additionally, assessment of HCV RNA or HCV core antigen and staging of fibrosis/cirrhosis are also important prior to the initiation of treatment for HCV infection.
 Furthermore, HCV genotype testing may be useful in guiding treatment selection and optimizing treatment outcomes[11,12].